KhiemDuyNguyen/VaccumeRobotSim/README.md

 # VaccumeRobotSim
 [Problem set on MIT edx Data Science course] Using Python and Pylab and pre-code program, design vaccum robot, environment, and different cleaning strategies so it take least times at possible to clean a desired portion of the room.

+### Software
+A Python-based flatform integrated development environment and pylab will be needed.
+Version: 3.6.
+Recommend: Spyder by Anaconda

+### Background
 Simulation Overview
 iRobot is a company (started by MIT alumni and faculty) that sells the Roomba vacuuming robot (watch one of the product videos to see these robots in action).
 Roomba robots move around the floor, cleaning the area they pass over.